HealthCatalyst/SSIS/R Extensibility Instructions.md

 The `.rda` files contain the model logic.
 Starting with healthcareai v2.0, only one rda is used.
 You can check healthcareai version via `sessionInfo` in R

-### Script Verification Process Before Installing Extensibility
+### R Script and Package Verification Process

-1. Verify the R script runs in RGui on the ETL Server
+1. Verify that that packages you depend on are installed correctly on the ETL server
-    1. Work in RGui (since other IDEs aren't supposed to reside on ETL Servers)
+    1. Run RGui as administrator
+    2. Check that your packages are installed via `library(healthcareai)`
+    3. If these need to be installed, type `install.packages('healthcareai')`
+    4. Verify that these are _not_ installed in a personal folder by looking for them in `C:\Program Files\R\R-3.4.4\library`
+    - If struggling, check out the `lib` argument [here](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/install.packages.html)

-    2. Verify that your script works as anticipated (i.e., you can push predictions to the desired table)
+2. Verify your R script runs in RGui on the ETL Server (i.e., you can push predictions to the desired table)

-2. Check that the R.exe **folder** has been added to path
+3. Check that the R.exe **folder** has been added to path
     1. Open PowerShell and see if the R.exe **folder** is in your PATH by typing `R.exe`
     2. If R cannot be found, add it to path via [these instructions](http://www.itprotoday.com/management-mobility/how-can-i-add-new-folder-my-system-path); note: this might be `C:\Program Files\R\R-3.4.4\bin`
     3. Reopen PowerShell and see that `R` starts without errors by typing `R.exe`

-3. Verify the R script runs via PowerShell
-    1. Install R packages (i.e., healthcareai) and then exit R via `quit()`
+4. Test your script in PowerShell
-    2. Test your script using `Rscript <PATH\YOUR_SCRIPT_NAME>` and make sure that predictions are inserted into the database
+   1. Test your script using `Rscript <PATH\YOUR_SCRIPT_NAME>` and make sure that predictions are inserted into the database
-    3. Verify that a log was created with output from the user script.
+   2. Verify that a log was created in the folder where your script lives
-    4. Delete the logs that were created.
+   3. To ease future debugging, delete the logs that were created in the directory where your script lives

-4. At this point the underlying script and its associated environment and libraries have been verified.
-Proceed to the extensibility point setup below.

 ## Installing the Extensibility Packages From an ISPAC File
 The following steps are for the .ispac installation wizard.